White Curds in Baby Poop: Causes, Symptoms, And When To Worry

 Image: Shutterstock

 White chunks in baby poop are not a cause for concern.
 Dr. Rubin adds, “Pediatricians will only truly worry about bloody (red), pitch black (digested blood), or stark white (problem with the liver) poop.
 The white would need to be throughout the whole poop for it to be worrisome, not just little chunks.
-If you see those colors, you should call your doctor right away.
+Frequently monitor the baby poop color, if you see those colors, you should call your doctor right away.
 I would only worry about food intolerance if the baby is eating poorly, seems in pain with or after eating, or isn’t gaining weight well.”

 • Diarrhea with blood specks in the poop